 Eminent Domain or Condemnation is the legal process that the government, or entity with governmental authority, may use to acquire private property for a public purpose.
 The entity exercising the power of eminent domain is called the condemning authority and the property being sought is called a parcel.

 Typically, all government entities have authority to take property by eminent domain.
 In addition, certain public utilities also may exercise this power.
 The condemning authority is usually represented by one or more attorneys and one or more representatives, an engineering department or consultants, real estate appraisers, planners, accountants, etc.

 A whole team of experts is assembled to design and proceed with the proposed project which includes the taking of your property.
 The first step is to understand your rights in an eminent domain case.
-Either you will need to research the law yourself or retain an attorney to help you.
+Either you will need to research the law yourself or retain a Pensacola eminent domain attorney to help you.

 You need to also understand the impact the project will have on your property.
 What portion of your property is being taken?
 Why is it being taken?
 How will the project impact the remaining property/business?
 Your attorney can thoroughly review the project to see if there are alternatives which have not been considered as well as advise you on the condemning authorities “good faith” offer.
 These initial offers often do not compensate for the full market value of your property, pay you damages for the remaining property or offer to cover relocation expenses.

 If you have received an eminent domain notice and want to inquire about your legal rights, please feel free to contact one of the skilled Pensacola eminent domain lawyers at Emmanuel Sheppard & Condon.